Pork with Paprika, Mushrooms, and Sour Cream

 - sour cream

-- Trim the pork chops or pork loin roast, then cut the pork into pieces about 1 inch square.
+- Trim pork chops or pork loin roast, then cut into pieces.

-- Put the pork cubes in a bowl and toss with 1 T sweet paprika, salt, and fresh ground black pepper.
-I use Szeged Paprika (affiliate link) for this recipe.
+- Put pork cubes in a bowl and toss with sweet paprika, salt, and fresh ground black pepper.

-- Brown the pork pieces in olive oil over medium-high heat.
-It took about 6 minutes to get all the meat nicely browned.
+- Brown pork pieces in olive oil over medium-high heat.

-- While the meat browns, wash and dry the mushrooms, then slice them into thick slices, about 1/2 inch.
+- While meat browns, wash and dry the mushrooms, then slice them into thick slices.

-- When meat is all browned, remove it to another dish, add another T olive oil and saute mushrooms until they are nicely browned and all liquid has been cooked off.
+- When meat is browned, remove to another dish, add another T olive oil and cook mushrooms until they’re nicely browned and liquid has been cooked off.

-- Remove mushrooms to the same dish with the browned pork pieces, add a little more olive oil if needed, and cook the diced onions about 3-5 minutes, or until they’re just starting to brown.
+- Remove mushrooms to the dish with browned pork pieces, add more olive oil if needed, and cook the diced onions until they’re just starting to brown.

-- Add Minced Garlic (affiliate link), 1 T more paprika, Dried Thyme (affiliate link), and caraway seeds (affiliate link) if using and saute about 2 minutes more.
+- Add Minced Garlic (affiliate link), 1 T more paprika, Dried Thyme (affiliate link), and caraway seeds (affiliate link) if using and cook about 2 minutes more.

-- Add one can petite dice tomatoes with juice and 1/2 cup chicken stock and let the mixture simmer for 10 minutes, or until it’s slightly thickened.
+- Add one can petite dice tomatoes with juice and 1/2 cup chicken stock (or broth) and let the mixture simmer 10 minutes, or until it’s slightly thickened.

-- Add the browned pork cubes and mushrooms and any accumulated juices back into the pan, cover it, and simmer for about 10 minutes more.
+- Add the browned pork cubes and mushrooms and any accumulated juices, cover the pan, and simmer about 10 minutes more.

 - Pork with Paprika, Mushrooms, and Sour Cream can be served over rice or pasta, but I just ate it in a bowl as a low-carb dinner.